About Sue – Solo female travel over 50: My journey back to adventure!

 Now?
 My kids are grown ups, I’m no longer married, and I’ve jumped back into travel!
 This time learning to do it on my own.
 With a focus on comfortable shoes, unique and charming hotels, locally owned businesses, and solo travel that fits women over 50 like us.

-I still work as a data analyst (yes, I geek out over it), but I found myself with more time and craving creativity.
-I remembered my love of writing and photography—and had a lightbulb moment.
+I still work as a data analyst (yes, I geek out over a good formula), but I found myself with more time and craving creativity.
+I remembered my love of writing and photography, and had a lightbulb moment.
 A blog!
 It would blend all the things I love: travel, writing, design, and let’s be honest… spreadsheets. 😄

 As far as traveling goes, I love almost every part of it!
 I enjoy figuring out where to go, researching it to a ridiculous extent, finding unique local gems, and experiencing the iconic tourist sights.